 The growing segmentation of digital media consumption makes it more important for manufacturers to be able to define marketing metrics that matter by cross-tracking data points in order to gain actionable insights into their marketing initiatives.
 Data can be overwhelming, and marketing technology is collecting more data than ever.
-In the latest episode of the Industrial Marketer podcast, co-hosts Joey Strawn and Nels Jensen talk about how to tie together marketing metrics that matter for manufacturers.
+In the latest episode of the Industrial Marketer podcast, co-hosts Joey Strawn and Nels Jensen talk about how to tie together metrics that matter for manufacturing marketing.

 Let’s look at a common approach for a manufacturing marketing initiative to illustrate some of the ideas that are explored in the episode.

 Many manufacturing marketing efforts begin with a lead magnet — a content marketing piece such as a white paper or case study.
 Then comes a distribution strategy with email, social posts and paid tactics such as trade media ads and Google ads.
 At some point, you are qualifying leads and gathering prospect information by having them fill out an RFQ, use a calculator or sign up for something else of value.

 But these qualifying stages often do not occur during the initial visit to your website.
 Or a prospect has researched your product several ways before “qualifying” as a lead.
 Maybe someone found your ad in a trade media publication but does not fill out an RFQ or provide customer information until his or her third visit to your website.
 Meanwhile, you have collected several marketing data points pertinent to that prospect without identifying them, meaning you may be interpreting their activity as evidence of four unqualified leads as opposed to one engaged one.